-Beginning in 2021, data collected on each Area Tract questionnaire must be entered into the June Area CAPI instrument on the iPad.
+Data collected on each Area Tract questionnaire must be entered into the June Area CAPI instrument on the iPad.
 Data can be entered and submitted as each Tract questionnaire is completed.
-The Regional Field Office will provide ore information on iPad data entry.
+The Regional Field Office will provide more information on iPad data entry.